If Cell Phone and Internet service fails, and you can’t reach 911 or Emergency Services...

 Over 50% of US Homeowners and 70% of Renters depend entirely upon cell-phones to stay in touch with our friends, our families, and Emergency Services.
 Cell phones, in turn, depend upon billions of dollars of technology not to fail.

 As the recent PG&E power shutdowns have shown, El Dorado County is no exception.
-Critically, we also sit in the middle of a Very Fire Hazard Severity Zone according to CalFire.
+Critically, we are in the middle of a Very High Fire Hazard Severity Zone according to CalFire.

 How will you keep yourself, your family and friends safer in a disaster when landline, cell phone, and Internet service fails?